 If you wish to rev up your brain without drinking ten cups of coffee a day, exercise is your answer!

-Doing regular cardio can give you this lift- minus the jitters that come with caffeine overload.
+You’d be surprised to hear about the numerous benefits of exercise- In fact, doing regular cardio can give you the lift, minus the jitters that come with caffeine overload.

 Not only that, exercise can also help stabilise your mood and improve your sleep.